alexsabr/AS_Booksynthetized/modern-operating-systems.md

 in period of high contention.

 ### Condition Variables
+Allows to release an owned mutex, go to sleep and wake up with the mutex llocked again, all atomically.

+The atomic feature is important as it helps to protect against deadlock.
+For example when you need multiple locks but only managed to acquire a few, you can relinquish those which you have acquired for a time, for other to uses.
+This is in the hope that when you wake up, other will have had time to finish their work and release the locks that you need so you will be able acquire them.
+Java as well as C++ have condition variables.

 ### Monitors
+Programming language feature where variables and methods to interact with said variables are grouped together such as only on concurrent entity at a time can interact with them.
+Effectively giving protection for critical region, at the discretion of the programmer.
+One example of this feature is  "synchronized" keyword of Java

 ##  Memory Management
 ### Why is good memory management so important